 Meet Katie Koestner

-Katie Koestner, a top sought-after international expert on sexual misconduct and healthy relationships, is the first woman to speak out nationally and publicly as the victim of campus acquaintance rape at age 18.
-Katie has been featured on the cover of TIME Magazine, The Oprah Winfrey Show, NBC Nightly News, CNBC Talk Live, CNN, Larry King Live, Good Morning America, Later Today, MSNBC, Entertainment Tonight and other national television programs.
+Katie Koestner, highly sought-after international expert on student safety, sexual misconduct and healthy relationships, is the first woman to speak out nationally and publicly as the victim of “date” rape at age 18.
+Katie has been featured on the cover of TIME Magazine, The Oprah Winfrey Show, NBC Nightly News, CNBC Talk Live, CNN, Larry King Live, Good Morning America, Later Today, MSNBC, Entertainment Tonight and hundreds of other media outlets.